 Ottawa Mennonite Church is blessed to have several paid staff persons who maintain our building, help us communicate with each other and provide pastoral leadership.
 Our pastors are Carrie Lehn and Anthony Siegrist.
 Carrie’s ministry focuses on youth and young adults, while Anthony’s relates more directly to worship and congregational life.

-Carrie Lehn – Youth and Young Adult Minister
+Carrie Lehn – Associate Pastor of Youth Ministry

 Originally from southern Ontario, Carrie graduated from Canadian Mennonite University with a degree in theology.
 Before moving to Ottawa and taking her current position, Carrie worked with at-risk youth in Winnipeg.
 Carrie is an avid paddler and when she isn’t riding her scooter around the city, she usually has a kayak atop her car.
 Carrie can be contacted at carrie(at)ottawamennonite.ca